Flevy Management Insights Q&A

 Joseph Robinson | Lean Six Sigma Black Belt

-This article provides a detailed response to: What strategies do Lean Six Sigma Black Belts employ to ensure the sustainability of process improvements over time?
-For a comprehensive understanding of Lean Six Sigma Black Belt, we also include relevant case studies for further reading and links to Lean Six Sigma Black Belt best practice resources.
+This article provides a detailed response to: What Are 3 Key Lean Six Sigma Black Belt Strategies to Sustain Process Improvements?
+[Guide] For a comprehensive understanding of Lean Six Sigma Black Belt, we also include relevant case studies for further reading and links to Lean Six Sigma Black Belt templates.

 Before we begin, let's review some important management concepts, as they relate to this question.